Point Hudson Boat Shop

 TOURIST ATTRACTION AND EDUCATION Point Hudson Boat Shop is a magnet for authenticity czars from all around the world looking to see, touch, smell, and film the last remnants of a perloo society where making a boat go fast is a glacially slow process.
 A reclusive and unlikely celebrity, Steve is well known among the wooden boat communities around the country – and the world….as well as locals like the red hat society, who dropped in for a tour.

 Steve Chapin is the last link to the craftsmanship and genius of George Pocock and his legendary cedar racing shells.
 Steve is the last, the key holder, the chosen one.
 The world of rowing will loose forever the heritage of its wooden shells.
 No longer will shells be made using original Pocock patterns and wood, also the dwindling supply of seaworthy cedar shells will loose their protector and restorer.
-It is a shame that Port Townsend and the greater Seattle area is willing to stamp out George Pocock’s legacy in the name of progress.
+It is a shame that George Pocock’s legacy is in danger of being sacrificed for the sake of progress.
 Protect our Northwest rowing heritage, protect maritime art, protect Steve Chapin and his craftsmanship.
 Heidi Danilchik, granddaughter of George’s sister Lucy Pocock-Stillwell

 THE IMPORTANCE OF HISTORIC PRESERVATION